sky-uk/client-lib-ios-test-foundation/README.md

  ```

 ### Mock Server Builders
-SkyUITestCase and SkyUTTestCase provided mock server builder to easy to define the state of the mock server.
+SkyUITestCase and SkyUTTestCase provided mock server builder to easy the definition of the mock server routes.
 Builder can be accessed using the variable 'httpServerBuilder' defined in SkyUITestCase and SkyUTTestCase.

 #### UI mock server builder
 ```swift